WestDRI/wgtm21/content/chapel/chapel-02-task-parallelism.md

 coforall id in 1..numthreads {
   writeln('greetings form thread ', id, '...
 I am waiting for all threads to say hello');
-  lock.add(1);              // task id says hello and atomically adds 1 to lock lock.waitFor(numthreads);   // then it waits for lock to be equal numthreads (which will happen when all threads say hello) writeln('thread ', id, ' is done ...');
+  lock.add(1);              // thread id says hello and atomically adds 1 to lock lock.waitFor(numthreads);   // then it waits for lock to be equal numthreads (which will happen when all threads say hello) writeln('thread ', id, ' is done ...');
 }